 The volunteering activities run from morning until evening with a lunch break in-between.
 For volunteers staying longer than one week, Sundays are usually free days.

 Is it possible to have our own room?

 Volunteers can opt for a double room with air-con for an extra charge of RM150 per night.
 This room is not always available so kindly confirm availability with Ecoteer in advance by contacting us directly.

 There is plenty you can do!
-We have mini projects that we can allocate you to complete in your free time.
-Whether it’s making and developing our handicraft products using waste found on the beach, helping improve our awareness campaigns, or conducting tourist questionnaires and talks at resorts around the islands, there is plenty for you to get stuck into!
+We have mini-projects that we can allocate you to complete in your free time.
+Whether it’s making and developing our handcraft products using waste found on the beach, helping improve our awareness campaigns, or conducting tourist questionnaires and talks at resorts around the islands, there is plenty for you to get stuck into!

 What if I want to volunteer at more than one project?

 Good news, you now can!
 We offer two amazing combination volunteer trips, which involve spending 2 or 3 weeks in total, volunteering both in the amazing Taman Negara rainforest in Merapoh, and on Perhentian Islands.
 A perfect compromise if you want a broader taste of what Malaysia has to offer.
 If the Perhentian Turtle Project takes your fancy in particular, check out our popular Rainforest & Turtle combo trip.